 Learn about decision-making options and the importance of building decision-making skills.

-People with intellectual and developmental disabilities (I/DD) often seek guidance from trusted family and friends to help with making some daily and major life decisions.
-These decisions can range from making simple purchases to managing a budget to talking to a healthcare provider about medical care.
-It’s important to recognize a person’s ability first when determining the level of support needed in making these decisions.
+People with intellectual and developmental disabilities (IDD) must make many daily and major life decisions, just like people without disabilities.
+These decisions can range from making simple purchases to managing a budget to talking to a health care provider about medical care.